My experiences with different boats on 3-9 month Expeditions !

 The absolute dream - folding boat !

-All materials are the finest!
+All materials are the best!

-The BEST FOLDING BOAT on the world market, better than any other folding boat !
+The BEST FOLDING BOAT on the world market, better than any other folding boat!

 Klepper AERIUS II Basic

-Cheap to buy, good quality very easy to rebuild for his own needs.
-In short, the ideal, affordable folding boat for expeditions !
+Cheap to buy, good quality, very easy to modify for your own needs.

 Delphin 110/2 Motorfaltboot-Trimaran